xiaofanliang/starter-hugo-academic/content/news/_index.md

         :speaker: **NEW** (forthcoming) I will be a speaker at Texas A&M University AI Across AEC Industry symposium this Fall!
 Hit me up in Texas!
 (October 5-6, 2026)

+        :page_facing_up: **NEW** My new paper [The cost of connectivity: Network tradeoffs in subway expansion and historic street preservation](https://jtlu.org/index.php/jtlu/article/view/2749) is published at Journal of Transport and Land Use!
+The paper is open access.
+See project / publication page for more details.
+(September 21, 2026)

-        :speaker: **NEW** I will be speaking at the APA Webinar: Balancing Land Use and Economic Tradeoffs of Data Centers.
+        :speaker: **NEW** I spoke at the APA Webinar: Balancing Land Use and Economic Tradeoffs of Data Centers.
 Register [here](https://account.planning.org/event-information?id=a0lQO00000HsZbiYAF).
 I was told that 2600+ people have registered!
 (September 10, 2026)

         :speaker: **NEW** I was invited as a speaker at a symposium at Emory University this Fall!
 Hit me up in Atlanta!
 (September 4, 2026)